top of page

 Silver Lotus Glass Bottle of the Sui Dynasty — Dingzhou Museum (Photo by Dongmaiying)

-Moreover, Yang Guang did quite a good job on political work, achieved excellent military successes, and consistently framed his big brother in front of their parents.
+Furthermore, Yang Guang excelled in political matters, achieved remarkable military successes, and consistently portrayed his older brother in a negative light in front of their parents.

 All of these reasons combined, his parents finally banished their first son and nominated Yang Guang as the new crown prince of the Sui Dynasty.